-After a long winter, millions with physical disabilities or long-term illnesses are eager to get out of town -- or the country.
-With just a little planning, bringing along an oxygen therapy device, special medicine or mobility aid is a breeze.
-Planning will also make your trip that much more enjoyable because you will have the same wellness and mobility that you do at home.
+After a long winter, millions of people with physical disabilities or long-term illnesses are eager to travel.
+With just a little planning, it can be a breeze to bring along your medical treatment, such as a device for oxygen therapy, medication with special requirements such as temperature control, or a mobility aid.
+Planning also can make your trip much more enjoyable because you can have the same wellness and mobility that you have at home.

 First Things First: Know Before You Go

 Beyond financially planning for contingencies like a minor mishap or gotta-have-it impulse purchases, ask your hotel the right questions ahead of time:

 - Is there a working elevator?